taming-the-state-in-react/taming-the-state-in-react/manuscript/redux/03-A-advanced-actions.md

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~
 function doToggleLoginModal(open) {
+  return {
     type: 'TOGGLE_LOGIN_MODAL',
     isLoginModalOpen: open,
+  };
 }
 ~~~~~~~~

 In idiomatic Redux, actions should always try to stay on an abstract level rather than on a concrete level.
 Otherwise, you will end up with duplications and verbose actions.
 However, don't worry too much about it for now.
-This will be explained in more detail in another chapter.
+This will be explained in more detail in another chapter that is about the Command and Event pattern in Redux.
 (TODO check again when other chapter is written Command Evtn pattern.)

 ### Payload Structure

 Again you will encounter a best practice that is not mandatory in Redux.
 So far, the payload was dumped without much thought in the actions.
 Now imagine an action that has a larger payload than a simple todo.
+The action payload should clarify to whom the todo is assigned.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~